 How risky is the supply chain?

-There is a medium level of risk in the supply chain for media placement and fulfillment services.
+There is a medium level of supply chain risk for media placement and fulfillment services.
 The primary factor underscoring risk among upstream suppliers is the fact that many forms of media have been faltering.
-For example, newspaper publishing, radio broadcasting and television broadcasting have all struggled with competition...
+For example, newspaper publishing, radio broadcasting and television broadcasting have all struggled with competition from newer...
 Subscribe to learn more.